jtpsh/jtpsh.github.io/content/learning-docker-swarms.md

 We can see the image on manager, but somehow docker can't see it? `:thinking:`

-With little bit of digging (read: a quick google search), I learned the image created on the manager is available only on itself, and not on the whole swarm.
+With little bit of digging (read: a quick google search), I learned that the image created on the manager is available only on itself, and not on the whole swarm.
 The warning message `image static-site:latest could not be accessed on a registry to record its digest` is the hint.
 The solution is to push the image on a registry, either on Docker Hub or setup a local service.
 We'll do the latter.

 ### Setting up a local registry